Open Access in Palgrave Macmillan Books

 Open access publication charges for monographs, edited collections, Palgrave Pivots, and individual book chapters are listed on our open research website.

-To find out about sources of funding for BPCs, visit our open research funding support service.
+To find out about sources of funding for BPCs, visit our open research funding support service on the website of our parent publisher, Springer Nature.

 Self-archiving and deposition